Overview

 What is the graduation rate at New College of Florida?

-63% of students who start at New College of Florida end up finishing their degree within six years of enrolling.
-This is 5% more than the national median.
+62% of students who start at New College of Florida finish their degree within six years of enrolling.
+This is 4% more than the national median.
 A higher graduation rate indicates that students have better experiences at an institution.

 How much do graduates of New College of Florida go on to earn?

-10 years after starting school at New College of Florida, the median earnings among students who received federal financial aid was $48,082.
+The median income of students 10 years after starting at New College of Florida is $48,082.
 This is $2,309 less than the national median.

 How much do students at New College take out in loans?

-Graduates of New College have to take out a median of $17,375 in federal student loans.
-This is $3,875 more than the national median.
-As you make decisions about your college loans, it’s important to inform yourself on the advantages and disadvantages of each loan option.
-Our guide to navigating these different options is a great place to start.
+Graduates of New College take out a median of $17,375 in federal student loans.
+As you make decisions about your college loans, be sure to inform yourself on the advantages and disadvantages of each loan option.
+Scholarships360’s guide to navigating these different options is a great place to start.

 Data Sources